sailpoint-oss/golang-sdk/api_v2025/docs/Methods/IdentityHistoryAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") startsWithQuery := Ada # string | This param is used for starts-with search for first, last and display name of the identity (optional) # string | This param is used for starts-with search for first, last and display name of the identity (optional) isDeleted := true # bool | Indicates if we want to only list down deleted identities or not. (optional) # bool | Indicates if we want to only list down deleted identities or not. (optional) isActive := true # bool | Indicates if we want to only list active or inactive identities. (optional) # bool | Indicates if we want to only list active or inactive identities. (optional) limit := 250 # int32 | Max number of results to return.
+    xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") startsWithQuery := `Ada` // string | This param is used for starts-with search for first, last and display name of the identity (optional) # string | This param is used for starts-with search for first, last and display name of the identity (optional) isDeleted := true // bool | Indicates if we want to only list down deleted identities or not. (optional) # bool | Indicates if we want to only list down deleted identities or not. (optional) isActive := true // bool | Indicates if we want to only list active or inactive identities. (optional) # bool | Indicates if we want to only list active or inactive identities. (optional) limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 # int32 | Offset into the full result set.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	resp, r, err := apiClient..IdentityHistoryAPI.ListHistoricalIdentities(context.Background()).XSailPointExperimental(xSailPointExperimental).StartsWithQuery(startsWithQuery).IsDeleted(isDeleted).IsActive(isActive).Limit(limit).Offset(offset).Execute()
+  resp, r, err := apiClient.V2025.IdentityHistoryAPI.ListHistoricalIdentities(context.Background()).XSailPointExperimental(xSailPointExperimental).Execute()
+	//resp, r, err := apiClient.V2025.IdentityHistoryAPI.ListHistoricalIdentities(context.Background()).XSailPointExperimental(xSailPointExperimental).StartsWithQuery(startsWithQuery).IsDeleted(isDeleted).IsActive(isActive).Limit(limit).Offset(offset).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `IdentityHistoryAPI.ListHistoricalIdentities``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)